Last updated: July 19, 2023

 This is the highest-ranked hotel in the area.
 The hotel rooms offer air conditioning, a refrigerator, a kitchenette, and free wifi.
-Guests have access to a 24-hour front desk, a convenience store, and a hot tub, pool, and free hot breakfast.
+Guests have access to a 24-hour front desk, a convenience store, a hot tub, a pool, and a free hot breakfast.

-Ramada is another one of the better hotels in the region, offering a flat-screen TV, a kitchenette, and air conditioning, as well as a 24-hour front desk, convenience store, and free hot breakfast.
+Ramada is another one of the better hotels in the region, offering a flat-screen TV, a kitchenette, and air conditioning, as well as a 24-hour front desk, convenience store, and complimentary hot breakfast.

 Exploring Lac La Biche